Tel Aviv: LGBT culture

 Named "the best gay city in the world" by American Airlines, Tel Aviv is one of the most popular destinations for LGBT tourists internationally, with a large LGBT community.
 Approximately 25% of Tel Aviv's population identify as gay.
-American journalist David Kaufman has described the city as a place "packed with the kind of 'we're here, we're queer' vibe more typically found in Sydney and San Francisco.
+American journalist David Kaufman has described the city as a place "packed with the kind of 'we're here, we're queer', vibe more typically found in Sydney and San Francisco".
 The city hosts its well-known pride parade, the biggest in Asia, attracting over 200,000 people yearly.

 In January 2008, Tel Aviv's municipality established the city's LGBT Community center, providing all of the municipal and cultural services to the LGBT community under one roof.
 In December 2008, Tel Aviv began putting together a team of gay athletes for the 2009 World Outgames in Copenhagen.
 In addition, Tel Aviv hosts an annual LGBT film festival, known as TLVFest.

 Tel Aviv's LGBT community is the subject of Eytan Fox's 2006 film The Bubble.

+Fashion

+Tel Aviv has become an international center of fashion and design.
+It has been called the "next hot destination" for fashion.
+Israeli designers, such as swimwear company Gottex show their collections at leading fashion shows, including New York's Bryant Park fashion show.
+In 2011, Tel Aviv hosted its first fashion week since the 1980s, with Italian designer Roberto Cavalli as a guest of honor.

+Media

+The three largest newspaper companies in Israel: Yedioth Ahronoth, Maariv and Haaretz are all based within the city limits.
+Several radio stations cover the Tel Aviv area, including the city-based Radio Tel Aviv.

+The two major Israeli television networks, Keshet Media Group and Reshet, are based in the city, as well as two of the most popular radio stations in Israel: Galatz and Galgalatz, which are both based in Jaffa.
+Studios of the international news channel i24news is located at Jaffa Port Customs House.
+An English language radio station, TLV1, is based at Kikar Hamedina.

 Cuisine

 Tel Aviv is famous for its wide variety of world-class restaurants, offering traditional Israeli dishes as well as international fare.
 More than 100 sushi restaurants, the third highest concentration in the world, do business in the city.

-In Tel Aviv there are some dessert specialties, the most known is the Halva ice cream traditionally topped with date syrup and pistachios.
+In Tel Aviv there are some dessert specialties, the most known is the Halvah ice cream traditionally topped with date syrup and pistachios.

-Museums

-Israel has the highest number of museums per capita of any country, with three of the largest located in Tel Aviv.
-Among these are the Eretz Israel Museum, known for its collection of archaeology and history exhibits dealing with the Land of Israel, and the Tel Aviv Museum of Art.
-Housed on the campus of Tel Aviv University is Beit Hatfutsot, a museum of the international Jewish diaspora that tells the story of Jewish prosperity and persecution throughout the centuries of exile.
-Batey Haosef Museum specializes in Israel Defense Forces military history.
-The Palmach Museum near Tel Aviv University offers a multimedia experience of the history of the Palmach.
-Right next to Charles Clore Park is a museum of the Irgun.
-The Israel Trade Fairs & Convention Center, located in the northern part of the city, hosts more than 60 major events annually.
-Many offbeat museums and galleries operate in the southern areas, including the Tel Aviv Raw Art contemporary art gallery.